 Overall, 90% to 95% of people with tennis elbow will improve and recover with the treatment plan described.
 However, about 5% of people will not get better with conservative treatment and will need surgery to repair the injured muscle-tendon unit around the elbow.
 For 80% to 90% of people who have surgery, it results in pain relief and return of strength.

-¹A fulcrum is the point on which a lever rests or is supported and on which it pivots; a thing which plays a central or essential role in an activity.
+¹A fulcrum is the point on which a lever rests or is supported and on which it pivots; a thing that plays a central or essential role in an activity.

 Brukner, P. & Khan,K. 2007(Third edition) Clinical sports medicine.
 McGraw publications.

 American Academy of Orthopaedic Surgeons .(1995-2016)